How to Grow Squash in Containers Without It Taking Over Your Patio

 1. Can I grow butternut squash in a container?

-Yes, but you have to find a bush variety like “Butterbush.”
-If you plant a traditional vining butternut, you’ll need a heavy-duty trellis to support the vines and the heavy fruit.
+Yes, but you have to find a bush variety like Butterbush.
+If you plant a traditional vining butternut, you’ll need a heavy-duty trellis to support the long vines and the heavy fruit.
 A standard pot won’t be enough without structural help.
+The upside of butternut: it resists squash vine borer naturally, so it’s a smart choice for patios where you’ve battled borers before.

 2. How many plants per pot?

 One.
 Never more than one.
-Even in a 20-gallon container, two squash plants will fight for water and nutrients, and you’ll end up with two stunted plants that produce nothing.
+Even in a 20-gallon container, two squash plants will fight for water and nutrients, and you’ll end up with two stunted plants that produce almost nothing.
+Give each plant its own dedicated container.

 3. Why are my squash falling off before they get big?

 If the tiny squash turns yellow, shrivels, and falls off, it wasn’t pollinated.
-The plant aborts it to save energy.
+The plant aborts it to save energy for the fruit that will actually finish.
 Start hand pollinating as soon as you see both male and female flowers open at the same time.
+And remember the first 5 to 10 blossoms are all male anyway, so some early drop is completely normal.

 You Just Need the Right Container